-On April 27, 2008, a specially designed powerboat embarked on a journey around the world in an effort to best the world record for circumnavigating the planet, and is doing so running entirely on renewable energy sources.
-Many engineers and scientists who have been involved in design and manufacture of the Earthrace boat have invested large amounts of time, expertise and resources into the project.
+On April 27, 2008, a specially designed powerboat embarked on a journey around the world.
+In an effort to best the world record for circumnavigating the planet, it is running entirely on renewable energy sources.
+Engineers and scientists who have been involved in design and manufacture of the Earthrace boat have invested large amounts of time, expertise and resources into the project.

 The Customer: Earthrace

-For one such customer, the engineering team at XC Engineering, is using FLOW-3D computational fluid dynamics (CFD) software to refine the design of Earthrace, a highly innovative trimarane boat, powered by biodiesel and equipped completely with renewable energy systems.
+For one such customer, the engineering team at XC Engineering, is using FLOW-3D computational fluid dynamics (CFD) software to refine the design of Earthrace.
+Earthrace is a highly innovative trimaran boat. it is powered by biodiesel and equipped completely with renewable energy systems.

-The goal of Earthrace is to set a new world record for a powerboat to circumnavigate the globe, running on 100% renewable biodiesel fuel, and with a net zero carbon footprint.
+The goal of Earthrace is to set a new world record for a powerboat to circumnavigate the globe.
+Running on 100% renewable biodiesel fuel, it has a net zero carbon footprint.
 The Earthrace boat started its attempt on April 27, 2008 from Sagunto in Spain.
 The current world record is 74 days.
 The organizations secondary mission is to promote and validate the use of renewable energy.

 Plotting a Faster Course